Last updated:

 Treatment

-Individuals with acquired lipodystrophies and their families are encouraged to seek counseling after a diagnosis because the diagnosis can cause anxiety, stress, and extreme psychological distress.
+Individuals with acquired lipodystrophies and their families are encouraged to seek counseling after a diagnosis because the diagnosis can cause anxiety, stress and extreme psychological distress.
 Psychological support and counseling both professionally and through support groups is recommended for affected individuals and their families.
-Genetic counseling may be of benefit for affected individuals and their families as well.
+Genetic counseling may be helpful for patients and their families as well.

-Despite the lack of clinical trial evaluation, individuals with acquired lipodystrophy are encouraged to follow a high carbohydrate, low-fat diet.
+Despite the lack of clinical trial evaluation, individuals with acquired lipodystrophy and severe hypertriglyceridemia are encouraged to follow a very-low-fat diet (<10–15% of calories or <20–40 g fat/day) to reduce chylomicronemia and lower the risk of acute pancreatitis.
 Such a diet can improve chylomicronemia associated with acute pancreatitis.
 Chylomicronemia is a condition characterized by the accumulation of fatty droplets called chylomicrons in the plasma.
-However, such diets may also raise very low density lipoprotein triglyceride concentration.
+However, such diets may also raise very low-density lipoprotein triglyceride concentration.
+Nutrition therapy should be individualized with a registered dietitian familiar with lipodystrophy.

-Regular exercise and maintaining a healthy weight are also encouraged as a way to decrease the chances of developing diabetes.
-In individuals with acquired lipodystrophy, exercise and reducing energy intake can is also necessary to avoid excess fat deposition and accumulation in non-lipodystrophic areas such as the face or neck.
+Regular exercise and maintaining a healthy weight are also encouraged to decrease the chances of developing diabetes.
+In individuals with acquired lipodystrophy, exercise and reducing energy intake is also necessary to avoid excess fat deposition and accumulation in non-lipodystrophic areas such as the face or neck.

 Individuals with extreme hypertriglyceridemia may be treated with fibric acid derivatives, statins, or n-3 polyunsaturated fatty acids supplementation from fish oils.

 The characteristic loss of adipose tissue in individuals with acquired lipodystrophy cannot be reversed.
-Consequently, cosmetic surgery may be beneficial in improving appearance and management metabolic complications.
-Procedures such as liposuction can be performed to remove excess, unwanted fat in areas where fat accumulates (e.g. chin).
+Consequently, cosmetic surgery may be beneficial in improving appearance.
+Procedures such as liposuction can be performed to remove excess unwanted fat in areas where fat accumulates (e.g. chin).

-In some cases, liver disease associated with acquired lipodystrophy can ultimately require a liver transplantation.
+In some people, liver disease associated with acquired lipodystrophy can ultimately require a liver transplantation.

 Additional therapies to treat individuals with acquired lipodystrophy are symptomatic and supportive and follow regular, standard guidelines.
 Diabetes is treated with standard therapies.
 After the onset of diabetes, hyperglycemic drugs such as metformin, sulfonylureas, thiazolidinediones and other agents may be recommended to treat hyperglycemia, although their long-term safety and efficacy is unknown.
 Insulin can also be used to treat individuals with acquired lipodystrophy and diabetes, although extremely high doses are often required.
-High blood pressure (anti-hypertensives) may also be recommended.
-Although drug therapy is commonly used, there have been no clinical trials to establish the optimal use of drug therapy to treat the metabolic complications in individuals with FPL.
+Medications to treat high blood pressure (anti-hypertensives) may also be recommended.
+Although drug therapy is commonly used, there have been no clinical trials to establish the optimal use of drug therapy to treat the metabolic complications in individuals with acquired lipodystrophy.

-In February 2014, metreleptin (an analogue of leptin) was been approved in the United States for patients with generalized lipodystrophies, including AGL and congenial generalized lipodystrophy.
-An analog drug has the same or similar physical structure to another drug or chemical, but differs chemically.
+In 2014, metreleptin (an analogue of leptin) was approved by the U.S. Food and Drug Administration (FDA) for patients with generalized lipodystrophies including AGL and congenital generalized lipodystrophy.
+An analog drug has the same or similar physical structure to another drug or chemical but differs chemically.
 Severe lipodystrophy is sometimes associated with leptin deficiency.
-Initial studies have shown that leptin-replacement therapy (metreleptin) has improved the symptoms of AGL including hyperglycemia and hypertriglyceridemia and reduced liver size in affected individuals.
-However drug related risks, cost and benefits should be carefully weighed prior to considering the treatment.
-Metreleptin therapy has been associated with two important side effects (black box warnings): development of neutralizing anti-leptin antibodies, and lymphomas in patients with AGL.
-While the precise health effects of neutralizing anti-leptin antibodies remain unclear, there is a possibility that these may reduce the efficacy of metreleptin in such individuals and may induce unwanted weight gain.
-The precise causal relationship of development of lymphomas to metreleptin therapy is not clear as lymphomas have been reported in some AGL patients who never took metreleptin therapy.
-Metreleptin, however, is not approved for treating metabolic complications in patients with partial or localized lipodystrophies, such as APL or LD-HIV.
+Studies showed that leptin-replacement therapy (metreleptin) improved the symptoms of AGL including hyperglycemia and hypertriglyceridemia and reduced liver size.
+However, drug related risks, cost and benefits should be carefully weighed prior to considering the treatment.
+Metreleptin therapy has been associated with two important side effects (black box warnings): development of neutralizing anti-leptin antibodies and lymphomas in patients with AGL.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.